What is a Startup Shareholder Agreement and Why You Should Include Them as a Founder

 Decision-Making and Approval Rights - The decision-making process for any vital startup impacting decision can be one of the most important aspects to include in a shareholders agreement.
 Determine who is allowed a vote in decisions and the weight of each vote.

-The Departure of Founders or Shareholders{' '} – If anything happens where a founder or shareholder has to exit the startup, there should be a plan in place without to move forward with that shareholder's interests.
+The Departure of Founders or Shareholders{" "} – If anything happens where a founder or shareholder has to exit the startup, there should be a plan in place without to move forward with that shareholder's interests.
 Whether it's death, disability, or termination, you need to be prepared for the management of the exit of a shareholder.
 Outline a buyout or distribution process and terms in this event.

 Dispute Resolution – If a disagreement occurs, what is the process of managing the conflict?
 There will always be a dispute and disagreements that will occur as every founder and shareholder will have their own ideas about how the startup should be managed.